badribnarayanan/exercism-elixir/README.md

-# exercism-elixir
+# Exercism - Elixir
-Solutions to exercism problems in Elixir.
+Solutions to problems in Exercism elixir track.